Summary of — Clean Code by Robert C Martin — Part 2: Meaningful Names

 Importance of naming

-Names are everywhere in a software.
-We name our variables, functions, classes and packages.
-Naming is one of the most crucial part of clean code.
+Names are everywhere in software.
+We name our variables, functions, classes, and packages.
+Naming is one of the most crucial parts of clean code.
 To write code in an existing codebase, we always read the code and then change it.
-As per a survey, reading vs writing time ratio is 10:1 for an average developer in a software company.
-There are some basic principles you must follow before you think of name in your code.
+As per a survey, the reading vs writing time ratio is 10:1 for an average developer in a software company.
+There are some basic principles you must follow before you think of the name in your code.